 What else can you pair with berry apple compote?

-You can use the leftover berry apple compote for sweet and savoury dishes.
+My favorite way to have apple compote is serve with duck.
+If you don't want to use this sauce recipe for duck, however, you can use the leftover berry apple compote for sweet and savoury dishes.
 For a delicious, gluten-free and easy dessert, try these Russian pancakes, that will be ready to serve in just under 1 hour.

 Can also place it on top of ice cream or yoghurt for a healthy snack that will also satisfy your sweet tooth.
 Try it with this Colombian ensalada de frutas for a unique fusion dish!

 For a savory and easy appetizer, I love pairing this apple compote with baked brie cheese.

 - The rich texture and game-like flavour of duck means it’s best cooked in a cast iron pan.

 - The skin on the outside of the duck renders into fat when cooked.
 Avoid using additional oil when cooking duck.